-In noting the overall decrease in the number of formal complaints filed during FY 2022, as mentioned in FY 2021, we recognize that these outcomes may, in part, be consequences of the agency's telework status for employees in response to the COVID-19 pandemic.
-As more employees have been returning to the "physical" workplace during FY2023, we are mindful that there are unquantifiable impacts to the work environment when there is limited presence of employees on site and some employees working remotely or some combination of the two; thus, we note that the potential for the number of complaints to increase during FY2023 remains.
+In our last two reports, we recognized that the overall decrease in the number of formal complaints filed after the substantial peak in FY 2020, in part, may have been consequences of the agency's telework status for employees in response to the COVID-19 pandemic.
+With more employees present in the "physical" workplace during FY 2021 and FY 2022, we have experienced a downward trend for the total number of complaints each fiscal year.